 In the 1990s the 'lake' was renamed the Darlington Dam.

 Extract from Roses Roundup.
 Lake Mentz construction commenced in 1918, and was completed in 1924.
-As had been envisaged from the start, the capacity of the lake became progressively reduced by saltation.
-The wall was raised by1,5 metres which had the effect of restoring the capacity.
-The introduction of silt had by 1946 again reduced the capacity.
+As had been envisaged from the start, the capacity of the lake became progressively reduced by silting.
+The wall was raised by 1,5 metres which had the effect of restoring the capacity.
+The accumulation of silt had by 1946 again reduced the capacity.
 In 1949 the wall was raised a further 5,8 metres.
-When the servitude proceedings came before the Water Court it was agreed that nothing further in the future can be done for Lake Mentz by way of increasing its storage capacity.
+When the servitude proceedings came before the Water Court it was agreed that nothing further in the future could be done for Lake Mentz by way of increasing its storage capacity.

 In 1924, Philip Weyer, the main owner of land inundated by Lake Mentz, was awarded £27 000 compensation.